jupyterhub/jupyter-server-proxy/CONTRIBUTING.md

 - `geckodriver`
 - `firefox`

-Needs to be on your `$PATH` and compatible with each other.
+Need to be on your `$PATH` and compatible with each other.

 To run _only_ the acceptance tests, use the `-k` switch: